danplotkin/educational_notebooks/understanding_reinforcement_learning.md

 6. **Neural Networks:** Basic understanding of neural networks and their functioning will be useful.

 7. **Experience with Frameworks:** Familiarity with machine learning/deep learning frameworks like TensorFlow or PyTorch can be beneficial for implementing algorithms.

-These prerequisites will provide a solid foundation for diving into the concepts covered in the course on Reinforcement Learning.